project-n-oss/sidekick/README.md

 # Sidekick

-Sidekick is a [sidecar](https://learn.microsoft.com/en-us/azure/architecture/patterns/sidecar) proxy process that allows your applications to talk with a Bolt cluster through any AWS SDK.
+Sidekick is a [sidecar](https://learn.microsoft.com/en-us/azure/architecture/patterns/sidecar) proxy process that allows your applications to talk with a Bolt cluster through any AWS or GCS SDK.

 ## Getting started